Yo-kai Watch: Asia

 An alternative English dub began airing on Cartoon Network Asia and Toonami Asia in Asian countries from June 27, 2015.
 The alternative English dub uses the original Japanese names.

-Shogakukan Asia also licensed the series in the Philippines.
+Shogakukan Asia also licensed the manga series in the Philippines.
 Similarly, for a few years, GMA Network also made a Tagalog dub of the original anime.

+In Indonesia, this anime also aired on Indosiar in 2016, and on RTV starting March 18, 2021.

-For Yo-kai Watch Shadowside, a subbed version air in the Southeast Asia area, in 2019 via Animax Asia.
+For Yo-kai Watch Shadowside, a subbed version aired in the Southeast Asia area, in 2019 via Animax Asia.

 In Australia and New Zealand

 The Fusion Agency acquired the licensing and merchandising rights for the series in Australia and New Zealand.
 It aired in Australia on 9Go! on December 14, 2015.

 Music

 The music for the games and anime series is composed by Level-5 employee Kenichiro Saigo.
 The following themes are used in both the video games and anime series.
 In the original anime, all opening themes are performed by King Cream Soda, with lyrics by m.o.v.e vocalist Motsu.
 The anime themes are also dubbed into English for its North American broadcast.

 Recent seasons of the anime have had opening and ending themes performed by Japanese YouTubers such as Soraru, Rinu, and Strawberry Prince.